 - Generate a sticky session username per account.
 The username format is typically

-gw.databay.co:8888, use the sticky-session username, and set the browser fingerprint to an iOS or Android mobile device matching the carrier country. - Warm up the account.
+gw.databay.co:8888, use the sticky-session username, and set the browser fingerprint to an iOS or Android mobile device matching the target country. - Warm up the account.
 For the first 7-30 days of a new Instagram account, avoid aggressive automation.
-Log in, browse, like a few posts, and log out.
+Log in, browse, like a few posts, log out.
 Only after this warmup should you ramp up engagement or posting.

 - Monitor bandwidth and session stability.
 The Databay dashboard shows bandwidth per session, active connections, and IP churn.
 Set alerts for unexpected patterns.